AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/practice.md

 ---
-group: frontend-developer-guide
-title: Customizing layout illustration
+title: Practice Customizing Layouts | Commerce Frontend Development
-functional_areas:
-  - Frontend
+description:
 ---

-## What's in this topic
+# Practice customizing layouts

 This article features a step-by-step illustration of how a real-life layout customization task is performed.
 Namely, it illustrates how to change the layout of customer account links in a store page header.

-## Moving customer account links
+## Move customer account links

 In their Orange theme, ExampleCorp wants to transform the header links block to a drop-down, the way it is done in the Luma theme: